Adaptive Reinforcement Learning for Unobservable Random Delays

 \section{Related Work}

-To our knowledge, there is no previous work that explicitly allows for agents to make informed decisions under random unobservable delays in RL.

-Much of existing work on how to handle delays in RL acts as if delays are constant equal to $h$, in which case, the problem can be modeled as an MDP with augmented state $(s_t,a_t,a_{t+1},\dots,a_{t+h-1})$ consisting of the last observed state and memorized actions to be applied in the future \cite{art:2003:delayed-mdp}.
+To our knowledge, there is no previous work that allows agents to make informed and controlled decisions under random unobservable delays in RL.
+Much of the existing work on how to handle delays in RL acts as if delays are constant equal to $h$, in which case, the problem can be modeled as an MDP with augmented state $(s_t,a_t,a_{t+1},\dots,a_{t+h-1})$ consisting of the last observed state and memorized actions to be applied in the future \cite{art:2003:delayed-mdp}.
 Even if the true delay is not constant, a construction used in previous work is to enforce constant interaction delay through \emph{action buffering}, under the assumption that the maximum delay does not exceed $h$ time-steps.

-By maintaining an action buffer that includes future actions to be applied, one may in principle use existing RL techniques to deal with constant delays.
-However, directly learning policies on augmented states is hard in practice, which has prompted the development of algorithms that make use of the delayed dynamics.
-The real-time actor-critic by \citep{art:2019:rtrl} leverages the augmented state to optimize for a constant delay of one time step.
-A planning-based approach, called delay-aware trajectory sampling and proposed by \citep{art:2021:delay-aware-mbrl}, uses probabilistic ensemble with trajectory sampling \cite{art:2018:pets} to plan further into the future using memorized actions from the augmented state together with a learned dynamics model.
-Earlier work by \citep{art:2018:rt-action-delay} learned a model of the dynamics to perform state-rollouts to use as input for the policy.
-Recently, \citep{art:2024:signal-delay-rl} looked at variations in model structures, both for policy and critic inputs.

-Recent work by \citep{art:2023:bpql} describes belief projection-based Q-learning (BPQL) that explicitly uses the delayed dynamics under constant delay to simplify the critic learning.
-This work shows the ability to achieve good performance during evaluation over longer delays, despite a simple structure of the learned functions.
-Our algorithm in Section \ref{sec:mbpac-training} use the same critic simplification, but applied to the randomly delayed setting.
+Through action buffering and state augmentation, one may, in principle, use existing RL techniques to deal with constant delays.
+However, it is hard to directly learn policies on augmented states in practice, which has prompted the development of algorithms that exploit the delayed dynamics.
+The real-time actor-critic by \cite{art:2019:rtrl} optimizes for a constant delay of one time step.
+Belief projection-based Q-learning (BPQL) by \cite{art:2023:bpql} explicitly uses the delayed dynamics under constant delay to simplify the critic learning.
+BPQL achieves good performance during evaluation over longer delays, despite a simple structure of the learned functions.
+Our algorithm in Section \ref{sec:mbpac-training} uses the same critic simplification, but applied to the randomly delayed setting.